 When the display is off, there is no way of telling that this is anything but a sleek looking traditional watch.
 Tap firmly on the thing or quickly turn your wrist and the display magically appears.

 Packing a heart rate monitor, barometric altimeter, accelerometer, ambient light sensor and Pulse Ox, these watches come packing excellent fitness tracking smarts.
 There’s also Connected GPS for more precise tracking of outdoor activity and a swim-proof design.
 Battery life is up to 5 days in smartwatch mode and a further 7 days in with limited functionality.

-The Forerunner 935 (and 945) is a fully featured running and triathlon GPS sports watch.
+The Forerunner 955 is a fully featured running and triathlon GPS sports watches.
 You will find the usual Elevate wrist-based heart rate for 24/7 heart rate monitoring, and GPS and GLONASS coverage.
 Additionally, the wearable sports a barometer, altimeter, and a compass.

 Essential reading: Gone for a run – top GPS watches for running and training

 Where the watch stands out most though, is in its detailed analysis of performance.
-According to Garmin, the Forerunner aggregates past training results and then uses that data to evaluate the amount of effort users exert during fitness sessions, i.e. if you are slacking off or overdoing it.
-It does this through two new additional metrics, training load and training status.
+The Forerunner aggregates past training results and then uses that data to evaluate the amount of effort users exert during fitness sessions, i.e. if you are slacking off or overdoing it.
+It does this through a few different metrics.